luschiro/luschiro.github.io/_pages/about.md

 I'm a geologist currently trying to improve carbonate geochronology methods for the oil industry.

-I hold a Masters degree from the University of Campinas in **metamophic petrology, geochronology and thermodynamic modelling**, which led to the [publication](https://onlinelibrary.wiley.com/doi/10.1111/jmg.70007) of my first paper on _Journal of Metamorphic Geology_.
+I hold a Masters degree from the University of Campinas in **metamophic petrology, geochronology and thermodynamic modelling**, which led to my first [**paper**]((https://onlinelibrary.wiley.com/doi/10.1111/jmg.70007)) on _Journal of Metamorphic Geology_.
 Before that, I got my geology undergrad from the University of São Paulo.

-My interests include metamorphic petro(chrono)logy, crustal evolution and tectonics; and solve geological problems with code and data science.
+My interests include metamorphic petrochronology, crustal evolution and tectonics; and solve geological problems with code and data science.

 This website contains info about my work, previous contributions and things that I randomly feel like sharing..